-Christchurch Boutique Dental, founded by Christchurch dentist Dr. David Kao in 2018 is an affordable dental clinic based in Riccarton, Christchurch specialising in tailored dentistry and facial aesthetic treatments.
+Christchurch Boutique Dental, founded by Christchurch dentist Dr. David Kao in 2018 is an affordable dental clinic based in Riccarton, Christchurch specialising in general dental and cosmetic dentistry treatments.

-Adopting an artistic approach, and utilising the most technologically advanced equipment, Christchurch dentist Dr Kao dedicates himself to crafting the most beautiful smiles and cosmetic outcomes for his patients.
-His philosophy is to redefine precision, and as a result, deliver superior treatments as a new standard of care.
+Adopting an artistic approach, and utilising cutting edge methods and equipment, Dr. Kao dedicates himself to crafting the most beautiful cosmetic results for his patients.
+His philosophy is to redefine dental precision, and as a result, deliver superior treatments as a new standard of dental health care.

-Dr Kao’s unique artistic philosophy extends to all aspects of his dentistry.
-From simple cosmetic and general procedures such as teeth whitening and fillings, to veneers and Invisalign, to more advanced treatments including orthodontics, complex root canals, surgical wisdom tooth extractions and implants.
-Above all, Christchurch dentist Dr Kao will go the extra mile to take care of all of your treatment needs, including opening the clinic for emergency weekend treatments.
-(Open from Monday to Saturday).
+Dr. Kao’s unique artistic philosophy extends to all aspects of his dentistry.
+From simple cosmetic and general dentistry procedures such as teeth whitening and fillings, to veneers and Invisalign, to more advanced treatments including orthodontics, complex root canals, surgical wisdom tooth extractions and implants.
+Above all, Dr. Kao will go the extra mile to take care of all of your dental and cosmetic needs.

-Christchurch Dentist – Patient obligations – Prior to treatment
+Christchurch Boutique Dental – Patient obligations – Prior to treatment

-Most patients presents to us with specific aesthetic issues they want to correct.
-These pathologies are often complex.
+Most dental patients present to us with specific cosmetic issues they want to correct.
+These are often complex.
 It is important for our patients to fully understand and be fully informed of the treatments they are about to undertake.
 Our patients are obliged to take note of the following:

-- Successful aesthetic dentistry on our front teeth relies upon the support from our molars.
+- Successful cosmetic dentistry on our front teeth relies upon the support from our molars.
 Our jaw muscles generate around 80kg of force.
 Without strong molars to support this weight, our newly built front teeth will chip, tilt or suffer catastrophic fractures as a result.
-Therefore restoring broken or worn down molars is a key factor in successful aesthetic dentistry.
-Patients that are unwilling to restore the health of their molars beforehand, must understand the risks they face as a result.
+Therefore restoring broken or worn down molars is a key factor in successful cosmetic dentistry.
+Dental patients that are unwilling to restore the health of their molars beforehand, must understand the risks they face as a result.

 - Before your treatment, it is important to communicate your expectations and your understanding of the planned procedures.
 Hence, effective communication is crucial at this stage.
 Rehabilitation of the oral structures begin with our dentist examining facial contours, lip lines and phonetics.
 This information is recorded and analysed in a unique way.
 And until this analysis is complete, it is not possible for our dentist to formulate a treatment plan, and therefore the cost of the treatment cannot be accurately calculated.